Guest Post – A Focus on the Quantum Computing Stack is Holding Commercialization Back

 This is a serious statement that strategic investments are being planned today based not on technical features, but rather the quality of outcomes achieved.

-Softbank’s view is broadly representative of the customers we’ve engaged with; they want the hardware to deliver value for their needs rather than prioritizing exploring the features used towards this end.
+Softbank’s view is broadly representative of the customers we’ve engaged with; they want the hardware to deliver value for their needs rather than prioritizing exploration of the features used towards this end.
 Our performance management software matched this profile perfectly, enabling their team to focus on the applications that matter to their roadmap.

 QEC, fault tolerance, and the visually appealing quantum computing stack have dominated public narratives, but are really the ultimate insider’s topics.